Nenuvar/Guides/Guides/Git/Syncing Script and Alias.md

 nano sync-guides-windows.sh
 ```

-Within your script file paste this:
+Within your script file paste this.
+Change these parts
+- The vault directory should be the vault path on your device
+- The commit message should reflect what OS you are pushing from
 ```bash
 #!/bin/bash